judell/h_client/README.md

 - If found, retrieves (from local storage) the (initially empty) list of administratable ids (`admin_ids`)
 - And updates it to include the id of the current annotation

+This exposes edit and delete buttons on annotations created by subject users named in the config file.

 This info is then used in angular.jwt.interceptor like so:

 ```